Display to header level

 Preparing for and completing the accreditation process is demanding.
 Land trusts should consider a variety of factors when considering whether to pursue accreditation; this guide is merely an introduction.
 The following resources provide more in-depth information.

 In 2006, the Land Trust Alliance incorporated the Land Trust Accreditation Commission as a program of the Alliance.
 The Commission’s website is the starting point for any land trust considering accreditation.
 It features a wide array of resources and support for organizations considering first time accreditation or renewal of existing accreditation, as well as detailed instructions for beginning the application process and copies of all the necessary paperwork.

 The Land Trust Alliance offers curriculum related to Land Trust Standards and Practices with special focus on the accreditation indicator practices.
 Curriculum is available online, on paper, or in person at conferences and other events.
 The online courses are free for Land Trust Alliance members.

 Before applying for accreditation, an organization must complete an assessment of itself vis-à-vis Standards and Practices.
-The Pennsylvania Land Trust Association has assisted many Pennsylvania land trusts in completing guided organizational assessments.
+WeConservePA has assisted many Pennsylvania land trusts in completing guided organizational assessments.
 A guided organizational assessment provides:

 For more information, contact WeConservePA at info@WeConservePA.org.